DuendeInexistente/Cirque/ShortStories/TwilightInThePast.md

  "What was it like?"

  "It was like, hm..."
-Twilight did her best to imitate the apathetic, stone faced expression, finding it unexpectedly easy.
+Twilight did her best to imitate the apathetic, no, stone faced expression, finding it unexpectedly easy.
 "Like this."

  "Hmm..."